Codify Agent

 Editing an existing configuration

 Every codify.jsonc file you open in the Desktop App has an agent sidebar.
-You can use it to make changes to an existing configuration without editing JSON directly.
+Use it to make changes without editing JSON directly.

 For example: